parallelsio/core-modules/README.md

 TODO:

+- use em generator to set up file structure
 - remove insecure package
 - load order of draggbility
 - cleaner way to group static assets to their JS libs used (crop, notify)